UTS-eResearch/datacrate/spec/0.3/data_crate_specification_v0.3.md

 This uses an ORCID, to unambiguously identify an author and could be used as is.
-However, it does not provide very much information about the author and it is not possible to use this informtion to reliably construct a [DataCite] citation.
+However, it does not provide very much information about the author and it is not possible to use this information to reliably construct a [DataCite] citation.
 The `DataCrate-flattened JSON-LD` @graph SHOULD contain additional information about *Metadata Entities* for the use of both humans (once it has been rendered as `CATALOG.html`) and machines.